The members of the WSLHD Board are appointed by the NSW Minister for Health for a term of up to four years.

 WSLHD Nursing & Midwifery, and Clinical Governance Executive Director

-General Manager Westmead Hospital and Auburn Hospital Andrew is the senior operational manager accountable for the management and performance of Westmead and Auburn hospitals and responsible for clinical operations across WSLHD.
+Brett has assumed the role of senior operational manager accountable for the management and performance of Westmead and Auburn hospitals.

 He is co-leading a major multimillion dollar capital works program to rebuild Westmead Hospital working closely with staff, precinct partners and the community to ensure the redevelopment transforms the delivery of healthcare in western Sydney.